Bass Fishing after Rain: What You Need to Know

 Fish the New areas

-If you fish after heavy rain and thunderstorm, it’s highly likely that the water level rises significantly.
-Therefore, you’ll be able to fish in areas that were difficult or impossible to get to before the rain.
+If you fish after heavy rain and thunderstorm, it’s highly likely that the water level will rise significantly.
+Therefore, you’ll be able to fish in difficult or impossible areas to get to before the rain.
 Such areas are covers that are particularly thick and dense.
 Bass love thick covers where they can easily hide from their prey.
 When fishing after rain, don’t miss the opportunity to explore the areas which normally would be approachable by your boat.

 Bass are less likely to go after fast-moving creatures after stormy weather.
 So don’t make them put too much effort into attacking the lure.